Slavery by Another Name: Reception

 Blackmon deserves high praise for this deeply moving and troubling history.
 He especially deserves praise for teasing out the largest implications of his research.
 He aptly, and carefully, draws parallels between the corporate responsibility of companies that exploited slave labor in Nazi Germany and that of southerners who bought convict labor.

 In the Sunday Gazette-Mail, Chris Vognar called the book "chilling, doggedly reported and researched".
 A review in the Rocky Mountain News stated of the book, "Displaying meticulous research, and personalizing the larger story through individual experiences, Blackmon's book opens the eyes and wrenches the gut."

 African American Studies scholar James Smethurst was more critical, writing in The Boston Globe that "this catalogue of the nadir is one of the book's weaknesses, since it sometimes departs from its account of peonage without much transition.
 Paying more attention to the considerable presence of involuntary servitude in African-American literature and intellectual history, reaching back to Charles Chesnutt and Paul Laurence Dunbar, would have helped".
 However, he concludes that "the book vividly and engagingly recalls the horror and sheer magnitude of such neo-slavery and reminds us how long after emancipation such practices persisted."

-Slavery by Another Name was awarded the 2009 Pulitzer Prize for General Non-Fiction.
+Slavery by Another Name was awarded the 2009 Pulitzer Prize for General Nonfiction.
 The award committee called it "a precise and eloquent work that examines a deliberate system of racial suppression and rescues a multitude of atrocities from virtual obscurity."

 In 2011, Mark Melvin, an inmate at the Kilby Correctional Facility, was banned from reading the book by Alabama Department of Corrections officials.
 They described it as "an attempt to incite violence based on race, religion, sex, creed or nationality".
 Melvin filed a lawsuit stating that his First Amendment rights had been violated.
 Blackmon said of the officials' actions that "The idea that a book like mine is somehow incendiary or a call to violence is so absurd".